rajirkp25/udacity-fullstack-linux-server-config/README.md

 ### DNS Setup using AWS Route53

 [AWS Route53](https://aws.amazon.com/route53/) is used to setup the DNS for the server.
 Additionally the AWS certificate manager is used to install and manage the ssl certificate for the lightsail server.
-Amamzon Certificate Manager (ACM) is used to link the certificate with Route53 DNS which is attached to AWS lightsail.
+Amazon Certificate Manager (ACM) is used to link the certificate with Route53 DNS which is attached to AWS lightsail.

 ### Summary of installed software
 1. apt-get install --assume-yes linux-aws